lecanact/lanyard-flask/README.md

 # 🏷️ Expose your Discord presence and activities to a RESTful API and WebSocket

-Lanyard is a service that makes it super easy to export your live Discord presence to an API endpoint (`api.lanyard.rest/v1/users/:your_id`) and to a WebSocket for you to use wherever you want.
+Lanyard is a service that makes it super easy to export your live Discord presence to an API endpoint (`lanyard.prp.bio/v1/users/:your_id`) and to a WebSocket for you to use wherever you want.

 This is a Python/Flask rewrite of the original Elixir version with full feature parity:
-- REST API for presence data
+- REST API for presence data (W.I.P)
-- Real-time WebSocket gateway
+- Real-time WebSocket gateway (W.I.P)
-- Key-Value store for custom data
+- Key-Value store for custom data (W.I.P)
-- Discord bot commands
+- Discord bot commands (W.I.P)
-- Prometheus metrics
+- Prometheus metrics (W.I.P)

 ## Quick Start